tollefj/TDT4310/labs/lab2_description.md

 $vec_{mouse} = [0, 0, 1]$.

 As you can probably imagine, this is an extremely sparse representation when we grow our vocabulary to thousands of words.
-We want more dense representations, and this is where word embeddings come in.

-Word embeddings, typically trained on large corpora with neural networks, are able to capture both semantic and syntactic information about words, merely by looking at the context in which they appear.
-This is known as the *distributional hypothesis*:
+For real-world applications, dense representations are more suitable, and this is where word embeddings come in.
+Word embeddings, typically trained on large corpora with neural networks, are able to capture both semantic and syntactic information about words by looking at the context in which they appear (overly simplified).
+This is an effect of the *distributional hypothesis*:

 > You shall know a word by the company it keeps (Firth, 1957)

-These embeddings allow us to perform mathematical operations on words, reducing their dimensions through techniques such as PCA (explained later in the course).
+These embeddings allow us to perform mathematical operations on words, reducing their dimensions through techniques such as PCA (covered later in the course.
+Check the playground for a demo).
 This allows us to visualize the embeddings in 2D/3D space for an intuitive understanding of the relationships between words:

 ![](https://editor.analyticsvidhya.com/uploads/450121_sAJdxEsDjsPMioHyzlN3_A.png)

-If you wish, see the playground notebook for a simple example.